Housing

 No hay anuncios

-For this reason, controversy is already served.
-Isabel Díaz Ayuso's regional government says the new state plan "invades competencies and has not been agreed upon with the communities."
-"Everything boils down to the fact that if you don't believe in Pedro Sánchez's interventionism, there's no money," said the Madrid Housing Minister, Jorge Rodrigo, via X. The Spanish government has replied: "Isabel Díaz Ayuso believes she harms the government when she doesn't apply the law, but she is harming a million and a half people who rent.
-Today their rents could be frozen if the president of Madrid applied the [rent] cap," lamented the minister, and added that they would be "surprised" if Madrid were left out of the plan because it would mean being left without state resources to allocate to housing matters.
+For this reason, the controversy is already served.
+The autonomous government of Isabel Díaz Ayuso says that the new state plan "invades competencies and is not agreed upon with the communities".
+"Everything boils down to the fact that if you don't believe in Pedro Sánchez's interventionism, there is no money," said the Madrid Housing counselor, Jorge Rodrigo, via X. The Spanish government has replied: "Isabel Díaz Ayuso believes that she harms the government when she does not apply the law, but she is harming one and a half million people who live on rent.
+Today their rents could be frozen if the president of Madrid applied the cap [on rents]," lamented the minister, and added that they would be "surprised" if Madrid were left out of the plan because it would mean being left without state resources to allocate to housing matters.

 Cargando